Fujifilm XF 27mm f/2.8 R WR Review

 Fuji XF 27mm f/2.8 R WR - Introduction

 It is perhaps no coincidence that the XF 27mm f/2.8 R WR was introduced at the same launch event as the Fujifilm X-E4.
-Together they make for a very compact pair and an ideal travel combo.
-Curiously though, the XF 27mm f/2.8 R WR is weather-resistant but the X-E4 is not.
+Together, they make for a very compact pair and an ideal travel combo.
+Curiously, though, the XF 27mm f/2.8 R WR is weather-resistant, but the X-E4 is not.

-Fujifilm has come up with a Fujifilm X-E4 pricing strategy that makes the bundle including the XF 27mm hard to ignore.
-The bundle is currently $1,049.00 and the X-E4 body alone is $849.00 translating to $200.00 for adding the XF 27mm.
-The XF 27mm on its own is $399.00.
+Fujifilm has introduced a pricing strategy for the Fujifilm X-E4 that makes the bundle, including the XF 27mm, hard to ignore.
+The bundle is currently $1,049.00, and the X-E4 body alone is $849.00, which translates to $200.00 for adding the XF 27mm lens.
+The XF 27mm lens is $399.00 on its own.

 Vancouver, Fujifilm X-E4, XF 27mm f/2.8 R WR @ f/2.8